Varanasi: Deadly stampede at Hindu procession

 Varanasi, in the northern state of Uttar Pradesh, is the holiest of seven sacred Hindu sites in India, and said to be the founding place of Buddhism, making it a destination for thousands of pilgrims and tourists.

-One of the oldest continuously inhabited cities in the world, it is regarded as the spiritual capital of India.
-The river Ganga, as the Ganges River is known in Hindi, flows through its heart.
+One of the oldest continuously inhabited cities in the world, Varanasi is regarded as the spiritual capital of India.
+The river Ganga flows through its heart.